A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 On Nut Sky Line, Bangkok, Thailand

-Now that you know what to see and do, we have a few final tips for planning a trip to Bangkok, Thailand.
+Now that you know what to see and do, we have some advice for planning a trip to Bangkok, Thailand.

 View of Bangkok Temple at Night, Thailand

-During the summer months – from April until October – Bangkok can be steaming hot, but there are far fewer visitors and better prices on flights and hotels.
+During the summer months – from April until October – it can be steaming hot, but there are far fewer visitors and better prices on flights and hotels.

 The first step is to find the neighborhood you think you will like best.
-Top factors to consider before you choose where you want to stay include distance to transportation, local vs touristy areas and area sights.
+Top factors to consider include distance to transportation, local vs touristy areas and area sights.

-Travelers who want to stay in the heart of the downtown district – among skyscrapers, shopping malls and fashionable clubs – should look for accommodation in the Sukhumvit, Siam Square, Silom or Sathorn Districts.
+Travelers who want to stay among skyscrapers, shopping malls and fashionable clubs – should look in the Sukhumvit, Siam Square, Silom or Sathorn Districts.

 Visitors who want to stay outside of the tourist bubbles can find hotels at a great value.
-When looking for places to stay in Bangkok outside the tourist zone, just be sure to book near public transportation lines.
+Just be sure to book near public transportation lines.

 Prices for Bangkok Hotels

-There are luxury hotels in Bangkok and cheap dorm hostels – and everything in between.
-Before you start looking for a place to stay, it is important to determine how much you want to spend on Bangkok accommodations.
+There are luxury hotels and cheap dorm hostels – and everything in between.
+Before you start looking, it is important to determine how much you want to spend on Bangkok accommodations.

 Top things to consider are amenities, such as air conditioning, a swimming pool and included breakfast.
 The location of the hotel can also heavily impact the cost.

-Before you begin your search for accommodations for your trip to Bangkok, be sure to read through our Tips for Finding Cheap Hotels and Advice for Airbnb Guests
+Before you begin your search, be sure to read through our Tips for Finding Cheap Hotels and Advice for Airbnb Guests

 Budget Bangkok Hotel